 Horses are wonderful creatures with a lot of love to give.
 I never realized when I was young how many doors of opportunity these wonderful animals would open up for me.

 Because of horses, I travel the world, I found myself, I help others, and I’ve watched them heal souls and bond with people around the globe.

 Connect with Krystal...

 Krystal Kelly has been traveling since 2010 as an equestrian professional and adventuress.
-She has lived in Egypt during the Revolution and I lived in India for TWO YEARS!
-She also worked in Bhutan & drove a car from England to Mongolia!
+She lived in Egypt during the Revolution, and she lived in India for TWO YEARS!
+She also worked in Bhutan and drove a car from England to Mongolia!
 She strives to encourage other women to become adventuresses.

-Krystal shares advice and tools to help empower other women to travel-whether it be solo, with your partner, friends or with your mom!
+Krystal shares advice and tools to help empower other women to travel, whether it be solo, with their partner, friends or with their mom!